RahulSDeshpande/tyriar.github.io/_posts/2014-03-03-xml-sitemaps.md

 Search engines will naturally crawl a web site and index its pages, but it's difficult for search engines to guess everything about a particular page.
 Providing a formal XML sitemap helps define these details that machines can't easily determine.

 The primary value add is in the ability to specify a priority against a URL.
 This **will not** change the search rankings of the pages against external sites, it does however use this information to rank the importance of pages internally.
 For example on my blog I use the lowest priority for index pages past the first one ([`/page2/index.html`][1] and so on), my shorter posts are in the middle while [home][2] and [top articles][3] are the highest.
-This ensures the the best quality, most relevant articles will be presented highest in search results.
+This ensures that the best quality, most relevant articles will be presented higher in search results than the lesser ranked pages.

-A URLs approximate change frequency and last modified date can also be specified.
+A URL's approximate change frequency and last modified date can also be specified.
 These are just hints though and may not increase or reduce the frequency in which a page is crawled.

 The sitemap protocol also supports splitting a sitemap up into multiple sitemaps, with a single 'master' sitemap pointing to each of the sub-sitemaps.
-A great example of this is Google's own (enormous) sitemap

-## What about a HTML sitemap?
+## What about HTML sitemaps then?

-Just because you have an XML sitemap does not mean that you shouldn't have a HTML sitemap since they're targetted at different audiences; XML sitemaps are for web crawlers, HTML sitemaps are for users.
-[HTML sitemaps][8] provide an overview of the entire site, help users understand how the content is organised and provide an alternative way to navigate the site.
+Just because you have an XML sitemap does not mean that you shouldn't have a HTML sitemap too since they're targetted at different audiences; XML sitemaps are for web crawlers and HTML sitemaps are for users.
+[HTML sitemaps][8] provide an overview of the entire site, help users understand how the content is organised and provide an alternative way to navigate it.
 This can help fulfill WCAG 2.0 Level AA:

 > 2.4.5 Multiple Ways: More than one way is available to locate a Web page within a set of Web pages except where the Web Page is the result of, or a step in, a process.
 (Level AA)
 >